-Feminized Seeds For Sale
+Feminized Seeds

 What Are Feminized Seeds?

-How Are Feminized Seeds Made?
+How Are Feminized Strains Made?

+Breeders create feminized pot seeds by stressing female plants to trigger a stress response known as hermaphroditism.
+When this response occurs, the female plant produces pollen sacs, which the breeder then takes and uses to fertilize a separate female plant.
+No male chromosomes enter into the process, so every plant produced is female.
 Two methods induce the stress response in plants.
 Most growers spray the plant with colloidal silver or gibberellic acid.
 The microscopic silver particles and water, when combined, stop ethylene production in the plant, and this hormone is involved in the flowering process.
 When sprayed with this solution, the female plant begins bearing pollen sacs used to pollinate other female plants.

 Rhodelization and Feminized Seed Creation

 The other method used is rhodelization, but most growers choose not to use it because it takes more time, is less efficient, and isn’t very reliable.
 With this method, growers avoid harvesting buds after they bloom which forces the plant to become a hermaphrodite.
-While this process does produce mostly female seeds, growers must know the chances of it being a hermie are high even without the triggers.
+While this process does produce mostly female seeds, growers must know the chances of it being a “hermie” are high even without the triggers.
 That’s the last thing any seed cultivator wants to do – produce a batch of hermaphrodite seeds.

-What Types of Feminized Seeds Are There?
+What Types of Feminized Strains Are There?

-How To Buy Feminized Seeds Online
+How To Buy Feminized Seeds Online in the Usa

 Compare Our Feminized Seeds For Sale

-Why You Should Buy Feminized Seeds
+Why You Should Buy Feminized Seeds Here

 Things To Consider When Growing Feminized Seeds Outdoors